lhcb/starterkit-lessons/first-analysis-steps/minimal-dv-job.md

 {% endobjectives %}

-With some stripped data located, it's useful to store the information on the selected  les inside an ntuple.
+With some stripped data located, it's useful to store the information on the selected particles inside an ntuple.
 This allows for quick, local analysis with [ROOT](https://root.cern.ch/), rather than always searching through a DST that contains lots of things we're not interested in.